SethumR/My-portfolio/README.md

-# Personal Portfolio</br>
+# Personal Portfolio</br></br>

 ## Overview
 Welcome to my personal portfolio!
 This project is built using React.js, Tailwind CSS, React Icons, and Vite.
-It showcases my work and projects. </br>
+It showcases my all works and projects. </br></br>

 ## Table of Contents